OpenCilk/www.opencilk.org/src/doc/reference/cilkscale.md

   `-fcilktool=cilkscale-benchmark`.

 - `-cpus CPU_COUNTS`, `--cpu-counts CPU_COUNTS`
   _(Optional)_ Comma-separated list of how many cores to use when running empirical performance benchmarks.
+Cilkscale runs the benchmark binary once for each core count in the list.
+For each run, the number of parallel Cilk workers is equal to the number of cores, and the latter are specified explicitly by setting the [processor affinity](https://en.wikipedia.org/wiki/Processor_affinity) of the run.
 On systems with [simultaneous multithreading (SMT)](https://en.wikipedia.org/wiki/Simultaneous_multithreading) (aka "hyper-threading" on Intel CPUs), Cilkscale only uses distinct physical cores.
 On systems with multiple processor nodes with [non-uniform memory